ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 When using a stream on multiple locations, remember that there is a difference between a cold and a hot Observable.
 In short: a cold Observable will restart its stream for each subscription, while a hot Observable will reuse an existing stream when a subscription is added.
 Think of a cold Observable as a HTTP request, which fires each time again, and a hot Observable as a keyPress stream which emits the same event no matter how many subscriptions exist on the stream.
-If you need more details, you can read this article by Ben Lesh [Hot vs Cold Observables](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339).
+If you need more details, you can read this article by Ben Lesh [Hot vs Cold Observables](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339){:target="_blank" rel="noopener noreferrer"}.

 Sometimes you'll need to react on a cold Observable in multiple separate streams.
 For example, you need to display the response, but you also need to initiate a new stream to get other data.